uws-eresearch/drafts/omeka-tools-day-post.md

 There are some annoyances:

 * The documentation, which at first glance seems fairly comprehensive is actually quite lacking.
-Examples of the plugin API are incorrect, and the description of the external API are pretty terse and very short on examples (eg they don't actually give an example of how to use your API key, or the pagination)/
+Examples of the plugin API are incorrect, and the description of the external API are pretty terse and very short on examples (eg they don't actually give an example of how to use your API key, or the pagination).

 * The API while complete is quite painful to use if you want to add anything - to add an item with metadata it's not as simple as saying {"title": "My title"} or even {"dc:title": "My Title"} - you have to do an API call to find elements called Title, from the different element sets, then pick one and use *that*.
 And copy-pasting someone else's example is hard: their metadata element 50 may not be the same as yours.
-That's nothing a decent API library wouldn't take care of, and I'm looking for a student who'd like to take the Python API on as a project.
+That's nothing a decent API library wouldn't take care of, the eResearch team is looking for a student who'd like to take the Python API on as a project.

 * No access control to speak of.